Image of open cluster Pleiades also known as Messier 45

 This is a list of open clusters located in the Milky Way.
-An open cluster is a gravitationally bound association of up to a few thousand stars that all formed from the same giant molecular cloud.
+An open cluster is an association of up to a few thousand stars that all formed from the same giant molecular cloud.
 There are over 1,000 known open clusters in the Milky Way galaxy, but the actual total may be up to ten times higher.[1]
 The estimated half-lives of clusters, after which half the original cluster members will have been lost, range from 150 million to 800 million years, depending on the original density.[2]

 ↑de La Fuente, M. R. (1998).
 "Dynamical Evolution of Open Star Clusters".
 Publications of the Astronomical Society of the Pacific110 (751): 1117. doi:10.1086/316220.
 Bibcode: 1998PASP..110.1117D.